profOnno/CurrentRanger/README.md

 # CurrentRanger
 Precision auto-ranging current meter (ammeter)

+## This fork info
-## Fork to get the CurrentRanger usable for automating testing rig
+Trying to get the CurrentRanger usable for automating in a testing rig.

 ## [Please see the full guide and latest updates posted here.](https://lowpowerlab.com/guide/currentranger/)